Searching a Compact Architecture for Robust Multi-Exposure Image Fusion: Experimental Results

 \subsubsection{Objective Comparison}

 To demonstrate the superiority of the proposed scheme, we utilize four different metrics, including PSNR, SSIM, LPIPS, and FSIM to measure the visual quality of diverse methods.
 The whole numerical results are reported in Table.~\ref{tab:general_mef}.
 We introduce two versions to conduct the comparison, which are named ``Ours'' and ``Ours$^{*}$'' respectively.
 The difference between both versions is utilizing diverse latency constraints, where ``Ours$^{*}$'' focuses more on the inference time.
-Obviously, our scheme achieves consistent performance improvement in terms of these metrics.
-Compared with representative learning-based schemes MEFGAN and HALDER, our scheme promotes 0.8 dB and 1.0 dB drastically.
-On the other hand, it can be clearly seen that we obtain the second best numerical results.
+Our scheme achieves consistent performance improvement in terms of these metrics.
+Compared with representative supervised learning-based schemes M2CDL and HoLoCo, our scheme promotes 1.89 dB and 0.62 dB drastically.
+On the other hand, it can be clearly seen that we obtain the second-best numerical results.
 However, the patch-based fusion scheme obtains the suboptimal numerical performance, which indicates our scheme can effectively preserve sufficient textural details and structural information.
 We also utilize the LPIPS to measure the distortion at feature levels.
-Our scheme can reduce almost 24.6\% of LPIPS compared with HALDER, which demonstrates better visual quality in line with the human perception system.
+Our scheme can reduce almost 45.5\% of LPIPS compared with M2CDL, which demonstrates better visual quality in line with the human perception system.
 Obviously, our scheme also achieves the best results.